raspberrypi/documentation/linux/usage/text-editors.md

 ### Geany

-A fast and lightweight IDE, supporting many different file types, include C/C++ and Python.
+A fast and lightweight IDE, supporting many different file types, including C/C++ and Python.
 Installed by default on Raspbian.

 ## Command-line editors